 - Safety Relief Valves have a combined characteristic of the Safety valve & Relief Valves.
 It performs as a safety valve, open by pop-up action when used in a compressible gas system and performs like a relief valve, opens in proportion to the overpressure when used in liquid systems.

 - Different types of Safety Relief Valves are used in process piping

 - These valves are classified as conventional type, pilot operated, balanced bellows type, power actuated, and temperature actuated type.

 Pressure Relief Valve

 The conventional pressure relief valve is characterized by a rapid pop action or by opening proportionally to the increase in pressure with respect to the opening pressure of the valve.

 The main parts of the Conventional pressure relief valve are a body, bonnet, disk, disk holder, seat, and spring.
 Based on the seating material, conventional pressure relief valves are classified as metal seated valves and soft seated valves.
 See the image for clarity.

 During normal operating conditions, the pressure at the inlet is below the set pressure, and the disk remains seated on the nozzle, preventing flow through the nozzle.

 This pressure is known as set pressure.
-The disk remains seated on the seat in the closed position till the inlet pressure exceeds set pressure and overcome the spring force.
-When inlet pressure is reduced to a level below the set pressure spring force close the valve.
+The disk remains seated on the seat in the closed position till the inlet pressure exceeds set pressure and overcomes the spring force.
+Spring force closes the valve when the inlet pressure is reduced to a level below the set pressure.

-- It Can be used in all kind of Gas and Liquid services
+- It Can be used in all kinds of Gas and Liquid services

 - Suitable for high pressure and temperature services